aminul91/tutorsitelinks/README.md

-# tutorsitelinks
+# django-heroku

-tutor site links django app
+A boilerplate for deploying Django app on Heroku